Land Development & Land Use Process

 - Land Use Applications Process Flow Chart (PDF) - See below for specific instances

 The approval process includes a unique partnership between your Town Board and Scott County.
-View a list of Elected Officials (PDF).
+Learn more about Elected Officials across Scott County.

-- Planning and zoning authority and grants approval for all subdivisions and planning actions related to the plat (PDF) or conditional use permit (PDF)
+- Planning and zoning authority, grants approval for all subdivisions and planning actions related to the plat (PDF) or conditional use permit (PDF)

 - Building Code for construction of all buildings in the eleven (11) Townships